ConsciousCode/servitor/Readme.md

 ## What is a "servitor"?
 A "[servitor](https://en.wikipedia.org/wiki/Servitor_(chaos_magic))" is a kind of artificial spirit in [chaos magick](https://en.wikipedia.org/wiki/Chaos_magic).
 Essentially, you create a miniature proto-consciousness which is given a specific task to perform autonomously.
 This might be something as simple as reminding you to wake up at a certain time, or as complex as performing a ritual on the "astral plane" on your behalf.
 Whether or not you believe in all that, the parallels are clear: It's a kind of AI program within your own mind which completes exactly one very specific task given to it in natural language.
 LLMs are more general than servitors, but restricting their capacities allows them to excel at what they're best at rather than trying to meet a standard they're not yet capable of.
 It's my opinion that AGI will not be a single monolithic LLM, but rather a cognitive architecture system which uses LLMs as computational units.
 Think of the cognitive architecture as the [Chinese Room](https://en.wikipedia.org/wiki/Chinese_room) and the LLMs as the person inside.
 Neither understands Chinese, but the total system does.

+## Special mentions
+* [Semantic Kernel](https://github.com/microsoft/semantic-kernel) - Inspired this idea when I tried to use it but got frustrated by what I perceived to be vast overengineering and a lack of composability.
+* [Cataclysm](https://github.com/Mattie/cataclysm) - Uses LLMs to automatically generate Python code from metadata which is then cached.
+Essentially an inverse of servitor, rather than an LLM which executes a task, it's an LLM which converts a task into something executable.